mikewest/deprecating-document-domain/README.md

 [Spectre](https://en.wikipedia.org/wiki/Spectre_%28security_vulnerability%29)
 family of attacks and the `document.domain` accessor:

-Modern browsers [isolate different sites from each other](https://www.chromium.org/Home/chromium-security/site-isolation), by seperating execution into different operating system processes.
+Modern browsers [isolate different sites from each other](https://www.chromium.org/Home/chromium-security/site-isolation), by separating execution into different operating system processes.
 Pages that need to cooperate need to be assigned to the same process.
 Pages that do not cooperate can be assigned to different processes.